hmajdouli/pimax_portal_retro_twrp_device_tree_twrpdtgen/README.md

 Pretty simple to install,
 disclaimer : i did not test with pre/already rooted rom, so i advise unrooting first

+**Make sure you have a micro SD card  inserted and formated as portable before you begin**

 download latest TWRP image from : https://github.com/hmajdouli/pimax_portal_retro_twrp_device_tree_twrpdtgen/releases